Occupational health and safety

 Operational Excellence to Business Excellence (O2Bx) Strategy

-• Assigned the management executives to present case studies and significant safety issues from both internal and external sources at the monthly Board Meeting to continuously develop and improve Company’s safety measures.
+• • Assigned the management executives to present case studies and significant safety issues from both internal and external sources at the monthly Board Meeting to continuously develop and improve Company’s safety measures.

-• Organized an on-site visit with the CEO and President and the management executives during normal operations, maintenance downtime, and construction period to encourage the workers, demonstrate commitments on safe working conditions, and be the safety role model.
+• • Organized an on-site visit with the CEO and President and the management executives during normal operations, maintenance downtime, and construction period to encourage the workers, demonstrate commitments on safe working conditions, and be the safety role model.

 Occupational Health and Safety Risk Assessment

-• Assessed risks and hazards with high severity and reviewed safety control and prevention measures.
-The proactive plans and measures on security and safety were established at different levels (defense in depth), covering all high severity risks and hazards, especially chemical spills.
+• • Assessed risks and hazards assessment with high severity and reviewed safety control and preventive measures.
+The proactive plans and measures on safety and security were established at different levels (defense in depth), covering all high severity risks and hazards, especially chemical spills.
 The emergency drill of each emergency level was conducted and further developed towards the crisis management level together with external parties and local governments.
-This helps in the prevention and mitigation of business impacts, as well as the ability of Thaioil Group to manage and maintain severe risks at acceptable levels at all times.
+This process helps prevent and mitigate business impacts, ensuring that Thaioil Group can consistently manage and maintain severe risks at acceptable levels.

 Safety Management Improvements

-• Reviewed Permit to Work Inspection by the Area Operation Officers and Safety Audit team to ensure that the practices are aligned with the requirements specified in the permits.
+• • Reviewed Permit to Work Inspection by the Area Operation Officers and Safety Audit team to ensure that the practices are aligned with the requirements specified in the permits.

-• Conducted the evaluation of Health Performance Indicators based on the standards of International Association of Oil and Gas Producers (IOGP).
-In 2022, the Company scored 3.82 out of a total of 4.00 points.
+• • Conducted the evaluation of Health Performance Indicators based on the standards of International Association of Oil and Gas Producers (IOGP).
+In 2023, the Company scored 3.85 out of a total of 4.00 points.
 The Company commits to improve the development plan for management systems in line with criteria and requirements of the IOGP.

-• Upgraded notification systems on abnormal or emergency situations for emergency personnel and relevant officers through SMS systems that will promptly notify relevant parties to provide the emergency response efficiently and on a timely manner.
+• • Upgraded notification systems on abnormal or emergency situations for emergency personnel and relevant officers through SMS systems that will promptly notify relevant parties to provide the emergency response efficiently and on a timely manner.

 Safety Knowledge Sharing and Engagement